Telehealth in Vermont

 - FCC clarification regarding the use of the telephone, and an article explaining the clarification.

 - Texting is permitted in the current temporary COVID rules as a non-public-facing communications platform.
-Beyond that there is some suggestion that OCR views texting as comparable to emailing, and a 2017 CMS hard line against texting that was later walked back.
+Beyond that there is some suggestion that OCR views texting as comparable to emailing, and a 2017 CMS hard line against texting was later walked back.
 Rules exiting the public health emergency may shed more light.

 Commonly Used Audio-Video Platforms

-There is a network of federally funded telehealth resource centers across the U.S., and the one focused on technology is the National Telehealth Technology Assessment Resource Center (or TTAC).
+There is a network of federally-funded telehealth resource centers across the U.S., and the one focused on technology is the National Telehealth Technology Assessment Resource Center (or TTAC).
 Their resources include a series of technology toolkits.
 For detailed discussion of platforms, we recommend starting there.
 Additionally, the Center for Care Innovations hosted a series early in the pandemic with Telehealth 101 technology discussions, linked here.

 From HHS Guidance on HIPAA Compliance, March 19, the list below includes some vendors that represent that they provide HIPAA-compliant video communication products and that they will enter into a HIPAA BAA.